Sridhar922/IBM-Datascience-Course/README.md

 # IBM-Datascience-Course
 ![image](https://github.com/Sridhar922/IBM-Datascience-Course/assets/122592164/c00b8ea5-55bb-4e97-b7ee-afe7335c3f34)

-IBM Datascience Course online certification includes 10 online courses which helps to upgrade our skills and all these tools are open source tools
+IBM Datascience  online course Certification includes 10 online courses which helps to upgrade our skills and all these tools are open sourced tools

 # Topics
 1. What is data science